sourcegraph/sourcegraph-public-snapshot/doc/cli/references/campaigns/preview.md

   -get-curl
     	Print the curl command for executing this query and exit (WARNING: includes printing your access token!)
   -j int
     	The maximum number of parallel jobs.
-(Default: GOMAXPROCS.)
-  -keep-logs
+Default is GOMAXPROCS. (default 8) -keep-logs
     	Retain logs after executing steps.
   -n string